ledlaux/pikoPD/HVCC-pikoPD/README.md

-# PD → HVCC → Raspberry Pi Pico UF2 Generator (FIRST TEST)
+# PD → HVCC → Raspberry Pi Pico UF2 Generator (Proof of concept)

 This project will automate building **PD patches** (`.pd`) into a **Raspberry Pi Pico UF2** firmware using **hvcc**, **pico-sdk**, and **picotool**.
 Extra files and custom templates will be supported.